AndreaYoss/TimeSeries_ForecastSoybeanPrices/README.md

 ## Executive Summary

-Started by conducting time series analysis on the 'Settlement Price,' or the average daily price, of soybeans from January 1, 1990 through December 31, 2019.
+I started off by conducting time series analysis on the 'Settlement Price,' or the average daily price, of soybeans from January 1, 1990 through December 31, 2019.

+One assumption to using the Autoregressive Integrated Moving Average (ARIMA) model is that my data are stationary (no systematic changes over time).
+To ensure my data met this assumption, I ran an Augmented Dickey Fuller test using $\alpha = 0.05$ on my data.
+I set up the null and alternative hypotheses of this test as follows:

+$$
+\begin{eqnarray}
+&H_0:& \text{not stationary} \\
+&H_A:& \text{stationary}
+\end{eqnarray}
+$$

+Since my $p$-value > $\alpha$ when I used my original data, I did not have enough evidence to reject the null hypothesis, and so needed to check for stationarity in the differenced data.
+When I conducted the hypothesis test on the first-order differenced data, my $p$-value << $\alpha$, and so had enough evidence to reject the null hypothesis, and therefore, accept the alternative hypothesis that the first-order differenced data are stationary.

-Next, I fit my data using an ARIMA model.
+I was then able to fit my data using an ARIMA model.

 Then, I incorporated seasonality in a SARIMA model.